Updated: Oct 28, 2020

 For the past 5 years, I've been paying extra attention to how much plastic I let inside my house.
 I've been carefully choosing the clothes I wear for almost a decade.
 I've bought my first refillable water bottle back in 2011 when there were not some many options around and it wasn't a fashionable thing, quite the opposite.
-And then, last month, in the Covid19-induced frantic desire to learn something new, I enrolled in a Sustainable Development Course at Columbia University.
+And then, last Spring, in the Covid19-induced frantic desire to learn something new, I enrolled in a Sustainable Development Course at the Columbia University, New York.
 It truly is a theme dear to my heart.
 I truly want to learn about how I can live a more sustainable life and how I can actually run a sustainable business.

 So far, in all these years of reading and learning, I realised a few things.